lidofinance/lido-improvement-proposals/LIPS/lip-2.md

     event ReportableEpochIdUpdated(uint256 epochId)

 Reports the new epoch that the contract is ready to accept from oracles.
-This happens as a result of either successfull quorum or when some oracle reported later epoch.
+This happens as a result of either a successful quorum or when some oracle reported later epoch.

     event BeaconReported(
         uint256 epochId,